Susan and God: Plot

-Susan (Joan Crawford), a flighty society matron, returns from Europe earlier than expected waxing enthusiastic about a new religious movement.
-She is estranged from her intelligent and sensitive husband Barrie (Fredric March), who has been driven to drink by his wife's insensitivity, and she has neglected her introverted and maladjusted daughter Blossom (Rita Quigley).
-Barrie tries to meet her ship (SS Normandie) as it arrives in New York City, but she avoids him and absconds to the country home of her friend Irene Burroughs (Rose Hobart).
+Susan, a flighty society matron, returns from Europe earlier than expected waxing enthusiastic about a new religious movement.
+She is estranged from her intelligent and sensitive husband Barrie, who has been driven to drink by his wife's insensitivity, and she has neglected her introverted and maladjusted daughter Blossom.
+Barrie tries to meet her ship (SS Normandie) as it arrives in New York City, but she avoids him and absconds to the country home of her friend Irene Burroughs.

-While at the house, her fervor and sermons alienate friends "Hutchie" and Leonora (Nigel Bruce and Rita Hayworth) by insisting Leonora leave her elderly husband and return to the stage.
-Susan also insults Irene by telling her that she's unsuited for her lover Mike (Bruce Cabot).
+While at the house, her fervor and sermons alienate friends "Hutchie" and Leonora by insisting Leonora leave her elderly husband and return to the stage.
+Susan also insults Irene by telling her that she's unsuited for her lover Mike.
 While they all blow off Susan's musings, it sticks with them, and Barrie comes to the house to beg for forgiveness.
 He asks her to give him another chance for the sake of their daughter Blossom, and offers to finally grant Susan the divorce she seeks if he takes another drink.
 Susan consents and agrees to spend the summer with the family, thus making Blossom very happy.
 At first, Barrie is taken in by Susan's new passion, believing it is a sign of maturity, but he suffers disappointment when he realizes it is simply another manifestation of her shallowness.
 Gradually, Susan begins to understand the pain she has caused her family and determines to put her own house in order before meddling in the lives of others.